michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 # Database

 I will start with data.
-MariaDB is open source and installation instructions and binaries can be found on its [website](https://mariadb.org/download/).
-However installing on macOS is very easy with [brew](https://brew.sh/):
+MariaDB is open source and installation instructions as well as binaries can be found on its [website](https://mariadb.org/download/).
+However, installing it on macOS is very easy with [brew](https://brew.sh/):

 ```bash
 brew install mariadb